Athens: This is not to be missed in the ancient capital is written by Cecilie Saustrup Kirk.

 The temple, with its 104 colossal pillars over 17 feet [16 m] high, housed one of the largest statues of Zeus in Greece.
 Under changing powers in Athens, the temple fell into ruins, and several of the pillars were used as building materials elsewhere in Athens.
 Despite this, XNUMX of the original pillars still stand, so one can still sense how magnificent the temple must have been in its heyday.

 Nature and culture in ancient Athens

 The Temple of Zeus is located right next to the popular tourist area of Plaka, which is definitely worth a visit.
-Here you will find everything the heart desires from souvenirs and local goodies.
+Here you will find everything the heart desires of souvenirs and local goodies.
 The area is among the oldest neighborhoods in Athens and consists of winding streets and the charming old houses that we know Athens for.
-Street up and street down are planted with orange trees spreading its delectable scent of citrus in the summer, and the numerous balconies abound with flowers and climbing plants.
+Street up and street down is flanked by orange trees spreading its delectable scent of citrus in the summer, and the numerous balconies abound with flowers and climbing plants.